-The Muslim who was the most influential pre-modern thinker: Ibn Sina
+The most influential pre-modern thinker: Ibn Sina

 By the age of 18, Ibn Sina had gained a good mastery of the sciences and began working in the Samanid court as a physician to the Emir.
 This gave him access to the library as well as the wisdom of the older scholars, many of whom were renowned, of the court.
 It was here that he wrote his earliest works.

 The end of the Samanid dynasty marked a significant change in Ibn Sina’s life.
 He began a life of traveling and constant uprooting.
-He wandered from place to place looking for an opening for his talents.
+And wandered from place to place looking for an opening for his talents.
 He lived on small stipends from benefactors or from being a practicing physician.
 He settled in Ravy, serving as a physician and subsequently as a vizier.
 Thirty of Ibn Sina’s work were written here.
 After that he became a vizier for a number of rulers.

 Ibn Sina led an incredibly interesting life.
 He is however primarily known for his contributions to medicine and philosophy.
 He is regarded as an important compiler of early Muslim medicine.
 There are forty known volumes of his works on medicine, anatomy and pharmacology.
 His extensive medical encyclopedia entitled al-Qanun fi al-Tibb (The Canon of Medicine), is over one million words in length and was translated into Latin around 1150.
 It was used as the standard medical textbook in Europe until the mid-seventeenth century and is still widely considered a valuable resource for the study of medicine.